spikeydragoon/Cross-Ark-Chat/README.md

 * A: No i like "moneys" however this project was for fun and for the community to enjoy so if you paid for this then you have been scammed.
 If you want to help me you can feed me new ideas, help with making better guides, or fixing typos.
 Im to lazy to set up a paypal for donations but i may in the future since a free dr pepper would be nice.

 * Q: Do you plan to add more features or is this it?
 * A: I plan to keep updating the program for a good while mostly for the experience and to see what all we can do with it.
 Check my to-do list for my planned updates.
 Due to working full time i dont give etas since work might get busy depending on the season but i plan to at the bare min make sure the bot at least runs.
-If this ever changes i will let everyone know and look for someone to take it over.
+If this ever changes i will let everyone know.

 Thats all i can think of for now :)